ozturkfemre/website/content/blogs/hc.md

 ![](https://cdn-images-1.medium.com/max/800/1*USFITshh7dW_xONYXy8CPg.png)

-As we can see from the dendogram easily, it is very different from the Ward\'s dendogram.
+As we can see from the dendogram easily, it is very different from the Ward's dendogram.
 It seems clusters are highly unbalanced with respect to the Ward.
 This may cause a problem for the cluster analysis.
 However, it is a beneficial example to show that linkage is highly dependent on the data set.
 It is crucial to decide the best linkage method for the data.
 One way to decide the linkage is to check the descriptive statistics of the data set to see if there are outliers.
 Another way is to try all of the linkage methods to see which dendogram looks fine.

 Again, it is hard to interpret it from the dendogram, but, we will continue with 2 clusters.
 One reason is the methods to determine the optimal number of clusters suggested cluster number to be 2.
-Another reason is to compare the result with Ward\'s Minimum Variance methods.
+Another reason is to compare the result with Ward's Minimum Variance methods.

 ```
 grupav2 <- cutree(hc_e2, k = 2)